gelsogrove/shopME/docs/PRD.md

 - **Goal:** Guarantee that, after a successful order creation, the agent cart memory is cleared to avoid accidental reorders or stale items.
 - **Mechanism:**
-  - N8N sends a hidden "system" message to the LLM instructing it to clear all cart state from memory.
-  - The message is sent only on SUCCESS (never on cancel/failure).
-  - A short delay of ~5 seconds is applied before sending to avoid racing with the final confirmation message.
+  - **SIMPLE APPROACH**: After calling confirmOrderFromConversation() and generating the checkout link, the LLM automatically clears the cart array to empty [].
+  - **PROMPT-BASED**: The cleanup is handled directly in the prompt_agent.md instructions.
+  - **IMMEDIATE**: Cart is cleared immediately after generating the checkout link, not after order completion.
-- **User Experience:** The system message is invisible to the user; no UI output is generated.
+- **User Experience:** The user is informed that the cart has been cleared to prevent duplicate orders.
 - **Acceptance Criteria:**
-  - Immediately after order confirmation, a user prompt like "show my cart" yields empty/no items.
+  - Immediately after generating checkout link, a user prompt like "show my cart" yields empty/no items.
   - No residual cart content is present in subsequent LLM responses unless the user explicitly adds new items.
+  - User is informed that cart was cleared for safety.
-- **Implementation Notes (N8N):**
+- **Implementation Notes:**
-  - Add a "Wait" node (5000 ms) after the order creation step.
-  - Add a "Code" or "Set" node to construct a system message: { role: "system", content: "Clear all cart-related memory/state now." }.
-  - Ensure this message is appended only to the LLM context and not delivered to the user output channel.
+  - Added rule #7 in prompt_agent.md: "After calling confirmOrderFromConversation(), IMMEDIATELY clear the cart array to empty []"
+  - No complex N8N workflow changes needed.
+  - No backend database changes required.
+  - Simple, reliable, and maintainable solution.

 ### ✅ Workspace Isolation Policy (Mandatory)